 If using the same calculation method in the software development business, it has been found out that the software vendors have only a ten percent probability of success when the release of any innovation-containing solution on the market.
-Therefore, the vendor can choose one of the following scenarios: it may have only four chances if the release is performed once a quarter, twelve chances – if the products are released once a month and fifty-two chances in case of weekly releases.
-It is easily comprehended that more releases, more iterations of software production lead to more chances to succeed.
+Therefore, the vendor can choose one of the following scenarios: it may have only four chances if the release is performed once a quarter, twelve opportunities – if the products are released once a month and fifty-two chances in case of weekly releases.
+It is easily comprehended that more releases, more iterations of software production lead to more opportunities to succeed.

-Almost thirty years ago software was basically launched in data centers by using physical hardware, the developers paid more attention to mitigating the risks than to increasing speed of iterations.
-Back at the time these physical servers had limited operational capacity and were in short supply.
-In fact, they were the only instrument that allowed computation units launching the software stacks.
+Almost thirty years ago, the software was launched in data centers by using physical hardware, and the developers paid more attention to mitigating the risks than to the increasing speed of iterations.
+Back at the time, these physical servers had limited operational capacity and were in short supply.
+They were the only instrument that allowed computation units launching the software stacks.
 Replacing such a computation unit usually took several months.

 Therefore, the items started playing the role of a contract between the other elements.
-As long as the contract remains unchanged, it is possible to release one single component regardless of other components.
-Moreover, by putting each separate component behind its own load distributor, it became possible to scale each component individually, along with the new option to perform deployments by replacing the old increments of the components, removing from behind the load distributors, by the new components being integrated.
+As long as the deal remains unchanged, it is possible to release one single component regardless of different parts.
+Moreover, by putting each separate component behind its load distributor, it became possible to scale each component individually, along with the new option to perform deployments by replacing the old increments of the components, removing from behind the load distributors, by the new components being integrated.

 Kubernetes and serverless technology are crucial

-Now you have lots of containers to navigate for all microservices and this leads you to the next challenge: you have to find a method to allocate them in various physical or virtual hosts, determine naming and scheduling, reinforce network building capability since multiple elements can be located on the same host, bringing to naught the necessity for packets to move to the network card.
+Now you have lots of containers to navigate for all microservices, and this leads you to the next challenge: you have to find a method to allocate them in various physical or virtual hosts, determine naming and scheduling, reinforce network building capability since multiple elements can be located on the same host, bringing to naught the necessity for packets to move to the network card.

 That’s why unlike providing lots of increments placed behind a load distributor, the serverless functions are located on the disk until the moment when the event makes them active.
-This paradigm calls for a more stateless method to create logic inside the separate functions but at the same time, this is more unbound coupling than the microservices with improved underlying use of a physical server as the functions are inactive until required.
+This paradigm calls for a more stateless method to create logic inside the separate functions, but at the same time, this is more unbound coupling than the microservices with improved underlying use of a physical server as the features are inactive until required.

-Inference should be drawn that the optimal way to discover promising initiative is to maximize iterations and to get rid of unpromising ones as soon as you detect them.
-This approach is a baseline for building application architecture, container clustering platforms and serverless algorithms in order to make the process of software development and finished apps release as smooth as possible.
+Inference should be drawn that the optimal way to discover a promising initiative is to maximize iterations and to get rid of unpromising ones as soon as you detect them.
+This approach is a baseline for building an application architecture, container clustering platforms, and serverless algorithms in order to make the process of software development and finished apps release as smooth as possible.